 The Gluten Free Epicurean

-The low-down: With a diverse roster of gluten-free goodies, this charming spot boasts an airy, minimalist interior that makes a perf backdrop for noshing on your vegan sweet.
-Plus, they offer baking classes based on their vegan chocolate cake recipe so you can learn from the pros (#score).
+The low-down: With a diverse roster of gluten-free goodies, this charming spot boasts an airy, minimalist interior that makes the perfect backdrop for noshing on vegan sweets.
+Plus, they offer baking classes based on their vegan chocolate cake recipe, so you can learn from the pros (#score).

 Prices: $2.95 to $6 each

-What to order: Stop in on Saturday morning and indulge in a maple pecan pumpkin cinnamon bun ($3.85)—it’s their weekend speciality and boasts serious fall vibes
+What to order: In fall, stop in on a Saturday morning and indulge in a maple pecan pumpkin cinnamon bun ($3.85)—it’s their weekend speciality.

-The low-down: With an open-concept kitchen and a mouthwatering display of baked goods, this modern bakery uses high-quality ingredients (think organic flour and unrefined sugars) for all of their sweet treats.
+The low-down: With an open-concept kitchen and a mouth-watering display of baked goods, this modern bakery uses high-quality ingredients (think organic flour and unrefined sugars) for all of its sweet treats.